 Or the waterfront park—yes, I should start there.
 It had become my sanctuary in Brooklyn, a short walk from my apartment and nearly undiscovered despite its dazzling views of the skyline, the Statue of Liberty, the waters of New York.
 It’s where I went on Yom Kippur, with a day off from work and an empty stomach and nothing but hours to kill.
 I wore the sweater my grandmother knit for herself and then gave to me when I complimented it.
 In an attempt to honor the holiness of the day, I left my phone at home.

 There is something magical that happens when you walk around the city without headphones plugging up your ears.
 People talk to you.
 He stopped me a block or two outside the park’s entrance and asked, “What’s over there?”
 He was unloading a truck, or loading a truck, or doing whatever it is that truck drivers do with trucks when they’re not on the highway slowing down the lane.
 It was a cargo truck—long and white.
 He was wearing baggy sweatpants, a black t-shirt, and dark sunglasses obscuring his face.
 “I’ve seen a few people walk that way, but I don’t know what’s there.”
-His accent was thick, hispanic.
 He was in his 20s, or maybe 30 like me.
 He wasn’t very tall.

 “It’s a park!”
 I said.
 “It’s so nice.
 Amazing views of the skyline.
 You should check it out if you can.”

 He shrugged, motioning to the truck.
 “Wish I could, but I’ve gotta work.”